ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ### Dark Magic Techniques
 At 7th level you may either succumb to the temptations of dark magic and gain power or resist its whispers and gain a greater amount of control over it.
 Choose one option from the following:

-- **Darkness Consume Me:** Your Darkness limit doubles, and you become immune to bad corruptions (but not VERY BAD ones), but each time you cast a spell you gain a neutral corruption, and you lose the Dark Magic Release feature.
+- **Darkness Consume Me:** You no longer have a darkness limit, and your accumulated dark magic does not reset on a rest, and you become immune to bad corruptions (but not VERY BAD ones), but each time you cast a spell you gain a neutral corruption, and you lose the Dark Magic Release feature.
 If your dark magic accumulated reaches 500 or greater you explode into a massive ball of necrotic energy, dealing 12d6 necrotic damage to all creatures within 360 feet.
 - **Leave Me Darkness:** Your Dark Magic Release feature may be activated as a free action and its radius and damage is doubled.
 - **Darkness Needs Light:** Your Dark Magic Release feature changes to require your entire turn (action, bonus action, and movement), but does not reduce your maximum spell level at all.